 - Good effort and conscientious work

-If students receive a balance of five or six ticks in a lesson they are rewarded with a Phoenix sticker (which they put into their student journals).
-Seven or more ticks and the reward is a Phoenix sticker plus a notificationl to the student’s Year team as well as recognition in assembly.
+If students receive a balance of five or six ticks in a lesson they are rewarded with an Iris reward.
+Seven or more ticks and the reward is an Iris reward plus a notificationl to the student’s Year team as well as recognition in assembly.

 Postcards home can also be sent to note ongoing acheivements in a subject.
-Phoenix stickers can be redeemed for treats such as stationery items, table tennis bats/balls, ipods and sweets.
+Iris rewards can be redeemed for treats such as stationery items, table tennis bats/balls, ipods and sweets.

 Key Stage 4 (Years 9,10 and 11):